simonzhlx/simonzhlx.github.com/_posts/2016-08-06-Blog-With-Jekyll.md

 jekyll serve
 ~~~

-If you're able to see similar messages as below, you're lucky:
+If you are able to see similar messages as below, you are lucky:
 > Configuration file: C:/**/Blog/_config.yml
             Source: C:/**/Blog
        Destination: C:/**/Blog/_site
- Incremental build: disabled.
+> Incremental build: disabled.
 Enable with --incremental
       Generating...
                     done in 1.413 seconds.
   Please add the following to your Gemfile to avoid polling for changes:
     gem 'wdm', '>= 0.1.0' if Gem.win_platform?
- Auto-regeneration: enabled for 'C:/**/Blog'
+> Auto-regeneration: enabled for 'C:/**/Blog'
-Configuration file: C:/**/Blog/_config.yml
+> Configuration file: C:/**/Blog/_config.yml
     Server address: http://127.0.0.1:4000/
   Server running... press ctrl-c to stop.
->

 it says your sample site is being served at : **http://127.0.0.1:4000/**
 Check it with your browser:
 ![Sample Blog Site in Browser](../images/BrowsingSampleSite.PNG)

-However, I'm not a lucky guy most of time :(
+However, I am not a lucky guy most of time :(
 The 1st time I run `jekyll serve`, I got errors below:
 > C:/Ruby23/lib/ruby/2.3.0/rubygems/core_ext/kernel_require.rb:55:in `require': cannot load such file -- bundler (LoadError)
         from C:/Ruby23/lib/ruby/2.3.0/rubygems/core_ext/kernel_require.rb:55:in `require'